hiddenpeopleclub/cuentitos/definitions/palabritas.md

 Another interesting feature is the ability to create `probabilistic buckets`.

-A bucket is a set of probable paths that the engine will pick one every time is asked to render that bucket.
+A bucket is a set of probable paths where the engine will pick one every time is asked to render that bucket.
 Let's do a probabilistic bucket with the second option.

 ```cuentitos
   * I visit a popular street market to experience the city's unique flavors and energy.